cicirello/rho-mu/README.md

 * Methods for generating random samples of k integers without replacement from a range of integers.
 * Methods to generate streams of numbers from distributions other than uniform, such as streams of random numbers from binomial distributions, Cauchy distributions, exponential distributions, and Gaussian distributions.
+* Methods to generate streams of pairs of distinct integers, and streams of triples of distinct integers.
+* Methods for shuffling the elements of arrays and Lists.

 The &rho;&mu; library is a dependency of some of our other projects, including [JavaPermutationTools](https://github.com/cicirello/JavaPermutationTools)